Tractor S.C.: Relegation to Azadegan League

 Tractor spent seven seasons in the Azadegan League (Iran's second division) and were unable to climb to the Iran Pro League.
 Tractor qualified for the promotion play-off in the 2006–07 season but lost to Shirin Faraz 4–2.
 After the appointment of Faraz Kamalvand as the manager before the 2008–09 season, Tractor were promoted to the Iran Pro League for the first time in 8 years.

 Return to Pro League

 In the 2011–12 season and under Amir Ghalenoei's management, Tractor finished as runners-up, securing a spot for the 2013 AFC Champions League.
 This was the first time Tractor had qualified for the competition, subsequently qualifying for the 2014 and 2015 editions as well.
-In July 2012, former S.L.
-Benfica and Sevilla FC coach, Toni was named as the club's manager.
+In July 2012, former Benfica and Sevilla coach, Toni (Oliveira) was named as the club's manager.
 He led the club to a runners up finish in the Iran Pro League.